Venetian university exchange

 A list of all Ca’ Foscari courses and programmes is available at the Course search page.
 Please check the course programme, especially its prerequisites, and ensure that you obtain the required knowledge before you start the course, in order to take full advantage of this experience.

-You can sign up to any of the courses at Ca’ Foscari for the academic year you are enrolled in, for a maximum of 18 credits, except for the courses listed below.
+You can sign up to any of the courses at Ca’ Foscari for the academic year you are enrolled in, for a maximum of 18 credits as part of the venetian university exchange project, except for the courses listed below.

 You can also use the Course search page to find the courses that are conducted in English, or that will allow you to take the final exam/s in English.